Senninha: History

 Senninha was designed by Rogerio Martins Jr and Ridaut Days in 1994.
 The pair was looking to publish the character but were low on money.
 They met with Ayrton Senna who suggested the design be based on himself.

-The first publication was on February 27, 1994.
+The character was launched on 28 January 1994, when Ayrton Senna announced the project in order to pass on some of his values to Brazilian children (and also to face Turma da Mônica), and the first publication was on 27 February 1994.
 It was published by Editora Abril and made available free to every school in Brazil.
 The publications of the character transferred to Brainstore in 2000 before being cancelled later that year.
 The comics were also sold in various bookstores in Europe.
 Senninha returned in 2008 with new publishers HQM Publisher.
 All of the sales of Senninha contribute to the Instituto Ayrton Senna.

 Merchandising

 Senninha's name has been used on more than 370 products ranging from shirts to helicopters.
 A brand of eyewear created by the House of Watchmakers under Senninha's name is aimed at children under the age of twelve.

 Video game adaption

 DiverBras Entertainment developed a Senninha licensed racing arcade game entitled Senninha GP in 2008.
 The game was developed in Brazil by a team of 25 developers.
 It was first released in São Paulo and Rio de Janeiro.